 An epidemic outbreak and governments' reaction to such a public health crisis could cause uncertainty in the markets and may adversely affect the performance of the global economy.
 Certain illnesses spread rapidly and have the potential to significantly and adversely affect the global economy.
-An outbreak of infectious respiratory illness caused by a novel coronavirus known as COVID-19 was first detected in China in December 2019 and subsequently spread globally.
-The impact of the outbreak has been rapidly evolving, and the transmission of COVID-19 and its variants and efforts to contain their spread have resulted, and may continue to result, in significant disruptions to business operations, supply chains and customer activity, widespread business closures and layoffs, travel restrictions, closed international borders, enhanced health screenings at ports of entry and elsewhere, prolonged quarantines and stay-at-home orders, disruption of and delays in healthcare service preparation and delivery, service and event cancellations and reductions, and lower consumer demand, as well as general concern and uncertainty that has negatively affected the global economy.
-Public health crises caused by the COVID-19 outbreak may exacerbate other pre-existing political, social and economic risks in certain countries or globally.
-The duration of the COVID-19 outbreak and its effects cannot be determined with certainty and further developments could result in additional disruptions and uncertainty.
+The impact of epidemics and their variants has resulted, and may continue to result, in significant disruptions to business operations, supply chains and customer activity, widespread business closures and layoffs, travel restrictions, closed international borders, enhanced health screenings at ports of entry and elsewhere, prolonged quarantines and stay-athome orders, disruption of and delays in healthcare service preparation and delivery, service and event cancellations and reductions, and lower consumer demand, as well as general concern and uncertainty that has negatively affected the global economy.
+Public health crises may exacerbate other pre-existing political, social and economic risks in certain countries or globally.
+The duration of such public health crises cannot be determined with certainty and further developments could result in additional disruptions and uncertainty.
 These impacts have caused significant volatility in global financial markets.
-The impact of the COVID-19 pandemic may last for an extended period of time and could result in a substantial economic downturn or recession.
+The impact of public health crises may last for an extended period of time and could result in a substantial economic downturn or recession.